ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_01_slides.md

 ---
 ## Simulation

-These systems can be so-called *context-driven*, meaning they can be influenced by an eviornment for example and simulate:
+These systems can be so-called *context-driven*, meaning they can be influenced by an environment for example and simulate:

 --